Kibo-RPC Mission Patch

 • 3

 Students from countries/regions not listed above may be eligible to participate through the UNOOSA international slot.
-Please check the guidebook for details.
+Call for Participation for the UNOOSA slot will open soon.
+Please check our site or the UNOOSA homepage.

 Application Process